Weight Watchers Recipe of the Day: Miso Glazed Pork Tenderloin

 Pork tenderloin coated with miso paste, grilled or broiled until almost done, and then left to rest for ten minutes to finish cooking.

-The recipe is from Mark Bittman’s How to Cook Everything, Completely Revised 10th Anniversary Edition: 2,000 Simple Recipes for Great Food, one of my go-to cookbooks that has a permanent place on my kitchen counter.
+The recipe is from Mark Bittman’s How to Cook Everything, Completely Revised 10th Anniversary Edition: 2,000 Simple Recipes for Great Food, one of my go-to cookbooks that has a permanent place on my kitchen counter bookshelf.

-Recipes don’t get much easier than this one: just rub the pork all over with white, yellow or red miso paste (I used red since that was what was in the fridge from a recent trip to Whole Foods), broil or grill it until browned all over and almost done, and then let it rest for 10 minutes to finish cooking.
-Dinner doesn’t get much easier than that!
+Recipes don’t get much easier than this miso glazed pork tenderloin.
+Just rub the pork all over with white, yellow or red miso paste (I used red since that was what was in the fridge from a recent trip to Whole Foods).

 I followed the recipe directions exactly, cooking it for about 15-18 minutes and then letting it rest 10 minutes, and it turned out perfectly.
 (Don’t you love when that happens?)